 When you use the IUCLID Cloud Client, it is important to note that the IUCLID Cloud Trial Service has limited storage capacity and guarantee on data integrity, and it is not recommended to use this service for long run operations.
-We recommend using the IUCLID Cloud for SMEs service, which has 1GB of disk capacity.
+We recommend using the IUCLID Cloud service, which has 1GB of disk capacity.

 Yes, any company and consultants supporting them with their registrations can use this service.